 - Summary: Statements of fact (Raymond)

-- Acknowledgement: Noting the major sources which informed the report (Raymond)
+- Acknowledgment: Noting the major sources which informed the report (Raymond)

 - Bibliography: Noting the cited materials (Raymond)